azurecitadel/azurecitadel.github.io/workshops/terraform.md

 ## Lab Contents

-As this workshop is quite long, it has been split into several labs:

 **Lab** | **Name** | **Description**
 1 | [Basics](lab1) | Use the basic Terraform workflow in Cloud Shell
 2 | [Variables](lab2) | Provision from within VS Code and start to use variables